|Born||In or between 246 AC and ~249 AC|

 Appearance and Character

 Ryman is a portly man of great appetites, prone to gluttony, drunkenness and whoring.
 His face is broad and fleshy and, according to Lady Catelyn Stark, stupid.
 Ryman has small eyes.
-He is reported to have a bad belly.
+Over forty years of age, he is reported to have a bad belly.

-Robb Stark considers Ryman dull-witted as a stone.
 Unlike his father Stevron, Ryman never received Lord Walder's grooming on family values.
-According to Merrett Frey, Ryman is stubborn and greedy.
+Robb Stark considers Ryman dull-witted as a stone, and Merrett Frey thinks Ryman is stubborn and greedy.

 Ser Ryman participated in the tourney at Lannisport, the tourney that was held to celebrate King Robert I Baratheon's victory over Greyjoy's Rebellion.
 He was defeated by the eventual champion, Lord Jorah Mormont.

 A Clash of Kings

 When Ser Stevron Frey dies following the wounds he received in the Battle of Oxcross, his son Ryman becomes heir of Lord Walder Frey.
 Learning about the death of Stevron by Maester Luwin in Winterfell, Big Walder Frey and Little Walder Frey discuss the line of succession in their house.
 Little Walder asks Big Walder whether Ryman, whom he thinks is past forty already and has a bad belly, will eventually become Lord of the Crossing, to which he receives an indifferent answer by Big Walder.
 The two are reprimanded by Luwin for not showing much grief over Stevron.